riatlabs/cdc-badge/docs/design-choices.md

 **10 kΩ** was also chosen as a safe value.
 If needed, the target device can lower the resistance by connecting another pull-up resistor in parallel.

+## E-Paper Display
+Opted for the Good Display [GDEY029T94-FL03](https://www.good-display.com/product/346.html) which comes bonded with a backlight (nice for the low light environments at hacker's events).
+This display is readily available and has good documentation and driver libraries.

+### Backlight LED driver
+Using the ESP32-S3 LED PWM controller to adjust brightness.
+The maximum current output on the S3 pins cannot exceed 40 mA.
+As the 4 LEDs in the backlight draw a total of 60 mA (I<sub>f</sub>) we opted to drive them through a BJT.

+The chosen transistor, a [Hottech S8050](https://jlcpcb.com/api/file/downloadByFileSystemAccessId/8586188326566547456) has, in the worst case:
+- h<sub>FE</sub> = 50
+- V<sub>BE</sub> = 1.2 V

+Plugging these values along with our V<sub>CC</sub> (3.3 V) into the [base bias resistor calculation for a common emitter configuration](https://www.allaboutcircuits.com/textbook/semiconductors/chpt-4/biasing-calculations/) we get a 1750 Ω resistance.
+We opted for the common **1.8 kΩ** resistor.
+In the typical case (h<sub>FE</sub> = 120, V<sub>BE</sub> = 0.7 V), it will draw just 1.4 mA from the S3 while allowing 173 mA to go through the transistor.

+The Hottech S8050 has a minimum transition frequency of 150 MHz, which is well above the typical PWM frequencies used on the S3 (1-10 kHz) and thus fit for the purpose.

+Although the backlight LEDs are rated for a maximum forward voltage of 3.3 V we still opted to place a current limiting resistor (5.1 Ω).
+This limits voltage to 3 V, getting it closer to the typical V<sub>f</sub> (2.8 V) listed in the datasheet.

 ## USB On-The-Go
 Currently unsupported.